MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 > - VMM supports dynamic optimization for Compute and Storage.
 Versions prior to VMM 2019 support DO for compute only.
 Use the following procedures, as applicable, for the version of VMM you are using.
 > - VMM doesn’t support site aware clusters or stretched clusters.
 VMM doesn’t consider Hyper-V defined *site-specific fault domains* for dynamic optimization calculation.

 - **Dynamic optimization**: Using dynamic optimization, VMM performs live migration of VMs and VHDs within a host cluster.
-The migration is based on the settings you specify to improve load balancing among hosts and cluster shared storage (Cluster shared volumes (CSV), file shares) and to correct the placement issues for VMs.
+The migration is based on the settings you specify to improve load balancing among hosts and cluster shared storage (cluster shared volumes (CSVs), file shares) and to correct the placement issues for VMs.

      - **Compute Dynamic optimization** (Optimization of hosts) can be performed on hosts in a cluster to optimize host performance by migrating VMs across hosts.
 Host performance thresholds you can set are: CPU and Memory.